-Participants have the option to self-direct their personal care service, which offers a great deal of flexibility regarding whom persons are able to hire to help with their activities of daily living.
+Participants have the option to self-direct their personal care service, which offers a great deal of flexibility about whom persons are able to hire to help with their activities of daily living.
 Friends, neighbors, and family members, including adult children and spouses, can be employed as the Personal Care Assistant or, essentially, a caregiver.

-This concept is based on the Cash and Counseling Model, where individuals are provided with access to cash and they receive the counseling they require to arrange their own care services.
+This concept is based on the Cash and Counseling Model, where individuals are provided with access to cash and they receive the counseling they need to arrange their own care services.
 By transferring the administration of care services to the individual, the state saves money on administration costs and the individual gains flexibility and control.

 It should be noted that Cash and Counseling—in more modern language—is called consumer or participant direction.
 One might also hear the PCA Program referred to as a PAS (Personal Assistance Service) Program and PCA Choice Option.